 Incident reports were completed for each event with review of protocols for on-site personnel responding to intrusion alarms.
 Copies of completed incident reports are provided in Attachment 2.
-No corrective actions were identified.
 There was no damage to the treatment systems inside the plants during these events and no exposure to contaminated groundwater occurred.
+Due to repeated access attempts at the NPTS, installation of a fence around the facility was identified as a potential corrective action.
+Fence installation was completed on September 14, 2023.